projectsveltos/sveltos/docs/template/template_generic_examples.md

     namespace: default
 ```

-- The clusterSelector targets clusters with the label `env=production`.
+- The clusterSelector targets clusters with the label `env=production`
 - The templateResourceRefs section tells Sveltos to fetch the Secret named _external-secret-operator_ from the _default_ namespace.
-This secret managed by External Secret Operator that holds the actual data we want to replicate.
+This secret managed by External Secret Operator that holds the actual data we want to replicate
-- The identifier: _ESOSecret_ connects this fetched secret to the placeholder in the template.
+- The identifier: _ESOSecret_ connects this fetched secret to the placeholder in the template
-- The policyRefs section references the ConfigMap we created earlier, which contains the template for deploying the secret.
+- The policyRefs section references the ConfigMap we created earlier, which contains the template for deploying the secret

-By following these steps, Sveltos will automatically deploy the secrets managed by the External Secret Operator to all your production clusters.
+By following the steps above, Sveltos will automatically deploy the secrets managed by the External Secret Operator to all your production clusters.
 This ensures consistent and secure access to these secrets across your production environment.

 ## Example - Autoscaler Dynamic Resource Creation